mmottola24/webParser/readme.md

 * Get HTML snippets from any elements on a page
 * Convert HTML elements into an array or JSON
-  * Supported on TABLE
+  * Supported on TABLE tag
-  * will soon support: DL, UL, OL, SELECT

 ## Examples